statisticsnorway/workshop-unit-testing/src/test/java/learning/JUnit5/Annotations.md

 @RepeatedTest annotation introduced in JUnit 5.
 It provides us a powerful way to write any test that we want to repeat several times.

+Unit 5 now allows defining parameters for test constructors and methods and enables dependency injection for them.
+This mechanism works by using an instance of a ParameterResolver to dynamically resolve parameters at runtime.

+  Currently, there are only 3 built-in resolvers for parameters of type **TestInfo**, **RepetitionInfo** and **TestReporter**.

 ``` java
 @RepeatedTest(3)
 void repeatedTest(TestInfo testInfo) {